 If you’d like to add essential oils to these recipes, feel free to do so.
-Just be sure to talk to a certified aromatherapist to ensure you’re using a blend and dilution that’s safe for you.
+Just be sure to talk to a certified aromatherapist to ensure you’re using a blend and dilution of high quality essential oils safely.

 - Mama's Belly Massage Butter